Open Houses: Saturdays April 28th and May 17th 11-1pm

 Each morning will begin with cooperative additions ot our Jurassic Park as we add volcanoes, trees, giant insects and more of what our imaginations dictate.

 Monday: We begin our journey by resurrecting some ancient dinosaurs.
 We’ll preserve a fly in amber, then learn about DNA as we extract it from a strawberry and envision how Jurassic Park was conceived.
-We’ll also set up a decomposition experiment using apple cores in soil, sand rocks do determine rates of decompostion.
+We’ll also set up a decomposition experiment using apple cores in soil, sand and rocks do determine rates of decompostion.

 Tuesday: We’ll make a mud flat and bury our dinosaurs inside, then let it harden in the sun.
 When we return from our outdoor playtime, we’ll use excavation tools to unearth them.

-Wednesday: We’ll begin to build our own hybirdized dinosuars based on common characteristics of dinos we know.
+Wednesday: We’ll begin to build our own hybridized dinosuars based on common characteristics of dinos we know.
 For example our dino might walk on two legs but have Stegasarus sails or an Ankylosaurus club tail.
 We’ll use boxes and duct tape to build our dinos.

 Since volcanoes are closely associated with the Jurassic period, we’ll build two types of volcanoes and make some awesome flowing lava flumes.